Energy Fundamentals for Leaders

 • Develop an employee resource capable of providing informed direction and leadership on projects requiring consideration of direct or indirect energy impact

-• Gain a competitive edge through access to global industry leaders, subject matter experts, and thought leaders through an established and active alumni network
+• Gain a competitive edge through access to global industry leaders, subject matter experts, and thought leaders through an established alumni network

 • Develop a group of professionals by providing them with the tools necessary for making informed decisions, project planning, and strategic development within an energy context